-- As a result of their previous experiences children might react differently to physical closeness and touch.
-Keep this in mind and try different ways of making a connection such as walking together. - Think about your non-verbal communication.
-Try different facial expressions, movements and tone of voice. - Take a note of how the child reacts to different adults.
-See if you can understand why they react in the way they do. - Experiment with the way you communicate smile, use different tones of voice, use humour. - Remember that children are more affected by the way you say something rather than by what you are saying. - Try and use positive language.
-Words are powerful and shape the way babies and children think, feel and behave. - Try new ways of communicating such as singing, poetry and telling jokes.
-These will help children form new connections in their brain
+- As a result of their previous experiences children might react differently to physical closeness and touch - Special guardians should think about their non-verbal communication.
+They should try different facial expressions, movements and tone of voice. - They should take a note of how the child reacts to different adults and see if they can understand why they react in the way they do. - Remind special guardians that children are more affected by the way you say something rather than by what you are saying. - Try and use positive language.
+Words are powerful and shape the way babies and children think, feel and behave. - Special guardians could try new ways of communicating such as singing, poetry and telling jokes.
+These will help children form new connections in their brain.